- Preservation Home

 |

-E. Delivery method | Direct File Submission: These submissions would require grouping in a submission package such as BagIt, Tape Archive (tar), or AXF object. |
+E. Delivery method | Direct File Submission: These submissions would require grouping in a submission package such as BagIt, Tape Archive (tar), ZIP, or AXF object.
+Method of transfer may differ by Library of Congress department and should be coordinated with the accessioning librarian. |

-Mass storage device: All of the requested information may be included as distinct files or may be grouped together using a method such as BagIt, Tape Archive (tar), or AXF object
+Mass storage device: All of the requested information may be included as distinct files or may be grouped together using a method such as BagIt, Tape Archive (tar), ZIP, or AXF object

 |